TeHikuMedia/privacy/wharekorero_app.md

 # Whare Kōrero App Privacy

+## Summary

+### Personal Information
+We don't collect any personal information on you.
+Unless you contact us via email or telephone, we'll never know *who* you are or be able to collect any personal information.

+### Content Analytics
+We collect anonymous statistics on the content that you view and play in our App.
+This helps us report back to stakeholders on the value of Māori and indigenous media, and it helps better inform what types of content our communities wish to access.

 ## Introduction
 Te Reo Irirangi o Te Hiku o Te Ika (we, us, our) complies with the New Zealand Privacy Act 2020 (the Act) when dealing with personal information.
 Personal information is information about an identifiable individual (a natural person).